MarcoLodini/windows365/Windows365/link/windows-cpc-os-diagnostic-data.md

 #### Step 1: Access

-Microsoft provides a way for the tenant administrator within your organization to access Windows CPC OS diagnostic data associated with a particular user’s use of a device .
+Microsoft provides a way for the tenant administrator within your organization to access Windows CPC OS diagnostic data associated with a particular user’s use of a device.
 The data retrieved for an access request will be provided, via export, in a machine-readable format and will be provided in files that allow the user to know which devices and services the data is associated with.
 As noted previously, the data retrieved won't include data that may compromise the security or stability of the Windows 365 Link device.

 The Azure portal provides the enterprise customer’s tenant administrator the capability to manage DSR access requests.
 Azure DSR, Part 2, Step 3: Export, describes how to execute a DSR access request for Windows CPC OS diagnostic data, via export, through the Azure portal.